About camping at Lake Yarrunga - Tallowa Dam

 Lake Yarrunga - Remote camps

-Lake Yarrunga remote camp sites will open from 6 November 2020 for camping with a limited number of campers.
+Lake Yarrunga remote camp sites is only available to a limited number of campers.

 Campers must have a booking.
 Bookings can be made via the NPWS website.